 In this instance, the list of goods includes insoles, and the public may consider that the goods are related to orthopedic medicine.
-In this regard the agent for the Applicant notes that medical insoles are classified in class 10 whereas the present application is in class 25.
-The Commissioner does not see this as significant since the customers purchasing a product under the brand are unaware of the minutae of trademark classification.
+In this regard the agent for the applicant notes that medical insoles are classified in class 10 whereas the present application is in class 25.
+The Commissioner does not see this as significant since the customers purchasing a product under the brand are unaware of the minutiae of trademark classification.

 To complete the picture, the Commissioner notes that on 14 April 2019 the guidelines for examiners were amended to clearly state:

 Where a trademark includes the term Dr for some product or service relating to medicine or education or any field where the consumer might expect the goods or services to be therapeutic or medicinal, to avoid misleading the public (under Section 11(6) of the Ordinance), the Examiner will request documentary evidence for the qualification or will ask for its background.

 This amendment goes hand in hand with the rationale of avoiding confusion as mentioned hereinabove.